 "The challenge is not only to understand how children learn, but to generate solutions that can be implemented in the territories that need it most," the team emphasized.

-The project also includes partnerships with prestigious institutions such as the University of Salamanca, the University of Canberra, Stanford University and the University of Houston.
+The project also includes partnerships with prestigious institutions such as University of Salamanca, University of Canberra, Stanford University, and University of Houston.

 In the early years, MISTRALL will produce advanced models of literacy development and transfer this knowledge to society.
 In the long term, it aspires to consolidate itself as a leading center for the study of children's learning with real impact on schools and educational communities.